How NKE (Nike) Makes Money in 2025: A Deep-Dive With Income Statement

 5. How does Nike's effective tax rate compare to previous years?

-Nike’s effective tax rate in Q4 2025 was 21.1%, consistent with prior years.
-This moderate rate is primarily due to international structuring and tax benefits from share-based compensation.
+Nike’s effective tax rate in Q4 2025 was 21.1%, consistent with recent years.
+This moderate rate reflects the company’s global tax planning and benefits from international structuring.